Share

 How to file income tax for new immigrants

 Taxes are a certain amount of money you must pay the government.
 They are collected by the federal, state, county, and city governments.
 Taxes help the government pay for the services it provides, including social security, medicare, education, and transportation.
-You pay taxes if you earn money, spend money, or own property in the USA.

 What is income tax?